FailAcademy/learning/adp-vancouver/_slides/week-01/04-react-router.md

 - **Home:** http://localhost:3000/
 - **Contact:** http://localhost:3000/contact

 But there's a catch!
-We need a server to do this...one that will always return the server at any route.
+We need a server to do this...one that will always return the server at any route. <-- what does this mean?

 Luckily, there is an Express server already configured in the RED React Seed.